 Associated Acts: The Wrecking Crew, The Beach Boys

 Hal Blaine is the most recorded studio drummer in history, as far as we can tell, having recorded in over 35,000 sessions and 6,000 singles.
-He’s played on 40 number one hits and 150 total US top 10 hits.
-He’s played with all of the greatest musical acts, including those still popular today.
-And of course he holds all of the awards possible.
+He’s played on 40 #1 hits and 150 total US top 10 hits.
+He’s played with some of the greatest musical acts of yesterday and indeed, today, and he must have an entire wing of his home dedicated to the awards he has claimed.

 His legacy includes popularizing the disco beat in studio recordings.
-From 1966 to 1971, he played on every single Grammy Award Record of the Year winners from various artists.
+From 1966 to 1971, he played on every single Record of the Year Grammy winner.
 He reduced his session work as computers and drum machines became more popular, but continued to record for film, TV, and jingles.

-Trivia Facts: Hal Blaine began playing drums at 8 years old.
+Trivia: Hal Blaine began playing drums at eight years old.
 His first big break was with Count Basie’s big band.
 He would leave a “Hal Blaine Strikes Again” stamp on music scores and locations where he had played.
 His playing on the Ronettes’ “Be My Baby” is the most imitated drum beat ever.

 #5 – Bernard Purdie